Pseudocereals are tiny, grain-like seeds (fruits) of dicotyledonous plant species employed much like cereals in the food

-They compose adequate essential fatty acids like α-linolenic acid (ALA) which found helpful in the prevention of many degenerative diseases such as Alzheimer's, osteoporosis, inflammatory and autoimmune diseases.
+They compose adequate essential fatty acids like α-linolenic acid (ALA) which are found helpful in the prevention of many degenerative diseases such as Alzheimer's, osteoporosis, inflammatory and autoimmune diseases.

 The seeds are also an abundant source of polyphenolic flavonoids.
 The main polyphenolic antioxidants present in them are kaempferol and quercetin glycosides.

-Being the members of legume family, they brim with excellent concentartions of vitamin-E (α-tocopherol).
-Vitamin-E acts as a natural defense against lipid oxidation, fights against free radicals and pevents cell damage and injury.
+Being the members of the legume family, they brim with excellent concentrations of vitamin-E (α-tocopherol).
+Vitamin E acts as a natural defense against lipid oxidation, fights against free radicals, and prevents cell damage and injury.

-The pseudo-grains are indeed an excellent sources of the B-complex group of vitamins such as folates (B9), pyridoxine, thiamin, riboflavin and patothenic acid.
+The pseudo-grains are indeed an excellent source of the B-complex group of vitamins such as folates (B9), pyridoxine, thiamin, riboflavin, and pantothenic acid.

-Besides, they endowed with high concentration of minerals like calcium, iron, copper, potassium, manganese, and magnesium.
-These minerals play a vital role in many metabolic functions in the humans.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Besides, they are endowed with high concentrations of minerals like calcium, iron, copper, potassium, manganese, and magnesium.
+These minerals play a vital role in many metabolic functions in humans.
+Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
 The human body uses manganese as a cofactor for the potent antioxidant enzyme, superoxide dismutase.

-Generally, the application of chemical fertilizers and insecticides on pseudocereals crops is less intense in contrast to cereals crops.
+Generally, the application of chemical fertilizers and insecticides on pseudocereal crops is less intense in contrast to cereal crops.
 However, try to buy organic certified grains from authentic agencies.

 Gains like amaranth have a long shelf-life and stay well for several months and sometimes for years when stored adequately in a cool, dry place, away from humid environments.

 If you are buying flour, purchase a freshly milled product that comes in air-tight bins and packages.

 Buckwheat, Amaranth, and quinoa grains have been used in a wide variety of foods.
 From the whole grain, tasteful soups, sweets, beverages, sauces, porridges, and soufflés can be prepared; boiled grains can be used like rice in pilaf, porridge, risotto, etc.

 rutin (quercetin rutinoside) in small quantities in buckwheats.
-Rutin has been found to have anti-inflammatory, antioxidant, anti-platelet aggregation (blood thinner) functions in experimental models and may interact with routine medications.
+Rutin has been found to have anti-inflammatory, antioxidant, and anti-platelet aggregation (blood thinner) functions in experimental models and may interact with routine medications.